 Figure 2 data table (120KB XLSX)

 The rental affordability index (see glossary) is a price index for housing rental markets across geographical areas of Australia, calculated using median incomes.
-A rental affordability index score of 80–100 represents unaffordable rent (that households spend 30 percent or more of their income on rent), a score between 100 and 120 represents moderately unaffordable rent, a score between 120 and 150 represents acceptable rent and a score greater than 150 represents affordable rents (National Shelter et al. 2019).
+A rental affordability index score of 80–100 represents unaffordable rent (that households spend 30 percent or more of their income on rent), a score between 100 and 120 represents moderately unaffordable rent, a score between 120 and 150 represents acceptable rent and a score greater than 150 represents affordable rents (SGS Economics and Planning 2020).

 Note: Data for the Northern Territory are not available.

 The experience of tenants in the private rental market is increasing in importance as more households are renting, and for longer periods.
-The proportion of Australian households renting has increased, from 22% (1.5 million households) in 2006 to 27% (2.1 million households) in 2016 (ABS 2017, 2019).
-Some household demographic, household composition and personal factors that affect the demand for private rental housing include:
+The proportion of Australian households renting has increased, from 22% (1.5 million households) in 2006 to 27% (2.1 million households) in 2016 (ABS 2019).
+Some household demographic factors, household composition factors and personal factors that affect the demand for private rental housing include: